cljeanpierre/NoteTaker/README.md

 This application is designed to write, save, and delete notes.

+Here is a link to the deployed application: https://lit-taiga-83463.herokuapp.com/

 # User Story

 AS A user, I want to be able to write and save notes.